Self portrait—Artist: Me; Location: Golden Mile.

 Durban is home to the largest number of people of Indian descent outside of India, estimated at around 800,000.
 Bollywood, Tollywood, Bhangra bashes, Punjabi suits, curries galore, all that glitters is gold, rituals and traditions, the omnipresent extended family—all reign supreme here.
 But with a difference.
 Though tracing back to common roots, the Indians in South Africa have had a unique history over the past 150 years.

 The Indian chapter in South Africa goes back to 1859 when the Natal Coolie Law was passed allowing sugarcane farmers in the Durban area to bring in Indian indentured labourers into the country.
 November 1860 saw the first group of 352 Indians arrive followed by thousands more in the subsequent years.
 But there were also free Indians who found their way to South Africa.
-These were the traders, who came from 1869 onwards and were known as the ‘passenger’ Indians since they had paid for their journey by themselves.
+These were the traders, who came from 1869 onward and were known as the ‘passenger’ Indians since they had paid for their journey by themselves.

 Life was not easy for the new immigrants.
 Added to an existence of lack and gruelling labour was the coming into force of the Registration of Servants Act of 1888 which classified Indians as an ‘uncivilized race’ and required all Indians to register and carry passbooks or else face arrest.